3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 Common mistakes such as testing too early or misinterpreting results.

-Testing Too Early: Using the test before the expected date of menstruation, even for an early test such as Plusbaby, can lead to false negative results, as the hCG may not be high enough to be detected.
+Testing Too Early: Using the test before the expected date of menstruation, even for an early test like Plusbaby, can lead to false-negative results, as hCG may not be high enough to be detected.

 Incorrect interpretation: Errors of interpretation often occur.
-For example, considering a very pale line in the test zone as a negative when in fact it indicates a positive.
-Or ignoring a faint line and perceiving it as a test defect.
+For example, considering a very pale line in the test area as a negative when it actually indicates a positive.
+Or, ignoring a faint line and perceiving it as a test defect.

-Inappropriate use : Failure to follow the instructions, such as not immersing the absorbent tip correctly or for the recommended length of time, may distort the results.
+Inappropriate use : Failure to follow instructions, such as not immersing the absorbent tip correctly or for the recommended duration, may distort results.

 Late Reading : Waiting too long to read the result (after 10 minutes) can lead to errors, as tests can develop evaporation lines which are sometimes misinterpreted as a test line.

-Influence of Medicines : Certain drugs, particularly those containing hCG or diuretics, can influence results, leading to false positives or false negatives.
+Influence of Medicines : Certain medications, particularly those containing hCG or diuretics, can influence results, leading to false positives or false negatives.
 For example:

-• Diuretics These drugs can dilute the urine, reducing detectable hCG levels and possibly leading to a false negative result.
+• Diuretics These drugs can dilute urine, reducing detectable hCG levels and leading to a false-negative result.

 • Antipsychotics Some antipsychotics can alter pregnancy test results.